 You’ll find it chipped, sliced, diced, and powdered wherever you go, as well as in classic stips and crunchier, drier stokkies (sticks).

-South Africa loves her biltong, so don’t be surprised when you find biltong flavoured..well, everything!
-From crisps to cheese spread and even consommé, vape blends, and infused vodka you’ll find it celebrated everywhere.
+South Africa loves her biltong, so don’t be surprised when you find biltong flavored..well, everything!
+You’ll find it celebrated everywhere, from crisps to cheese spread and even consommé, vape blends, and infused vodka.

 The South African biltong industry booms at around 2.5 billion Rand ($180 million) per annum.

-If you happen to visit South Africa, you’ll be able to grab a pack of biltong at any supermarket or convenience store.
+If you visit South Africa, you’ll be able to grab a bag of biltong at any supermarket or convenience store.

-A biltong stall (or three) is inevitable at markets and most events, too.
-You’ll certainly find it infiltrating wine farms and ultra-high class boutiques, too, although it’s considered a snack and not a delicacy!
+A biltong stall (or three) is inevitable at markets and most events.
+You’ll certainly find it infiltrating wine farms and ultra-high-class boutiques, although it’s considered a snack and not a delicacy!

-There’s a thriving export industry of the genuine South African item, too, although EU regulations that curtail the import of non-EU meat items mean you can’t source South African-made biltong in EU countries.
+There’s a thriving export industry of genuine South African items, too, although EU regulations that curtail the import of non-EU meat items mean you can’t source South African-made biltong in EU countries.

-About the only country biltong isn’t widely found in is the United States, mainly due to the prevalence of beef jerky.
-All the same, it’s gained a lot of traction there in recent years, again with locally made versions.
+The only country biltong isn’t widely found in is the United States, mainly due to the prevalence of beef jerky.
+All the same, it’s gained a lot of traction there in recent years, again with locally-made versions.

 …And an entertaining hobby

-This reduced the risk of spoilage and mould, and allowed for thicker cuts that would yield better colour, texture and flavour.
+This reduced the risk of spoilage and mold and allowed for thicker cuts that would yield better color, texture, and flavor.

-Historically, this would be a traditional air-drying rack, or space on the rafters, although most people today use a dehydrating biltong box.
-You can also buy food- and air-dehydrators to speed the process up a little.
+Historically, this would be a traditional air-drying rack or space on the rafters, although most people use a dehydrating biltong box today.

-If you’re making biltong in a cold climate, you will need to carefully monitor conditions to avoid spoilage, and may need a drying lamp or fan.
-While some modern recipes use heat, it’s looked down on in general as producing a weaker product.
+If you’re making biltong in a cold climate, you must carefully monitor conditions to avoid spoilage and may need a drying lamp or fan.
+While some modern recipes use heat, it’s generally looked down on as producing a weaker product.

 It also means that nitrate must be added to better preserve the meat.

-In Windhoek, Namibia, Okahandja the biltong town with its own biltong festival waits to welcome you.
-And in South Africa- well, the land of biltong waits to welcome your tastebuds home.
+You will find chimukuyu chinedovi, biltong, and peanut sauce dish in Zimbabwe.
+In Windhoek, Namibia, Okahandja, the biltong town with its own biltong festival, waits to welcome you.
+And in South Africa, the land of biltong waits to welcome your tastebuds home.